Dice · Threshold Audit

 Honest framing of the Stake Slide RTP figure

 • Brand-wide cluster baseline: Stake's published originals run at 99 percent on Crash, Dice, Mines, Plinko, Limbo, HiLo, Dragon Tower (7 verified).
-The most plausible figure for Slide at the brand baseline is also 99 percent.
+The most plausible figure for Slide at Stake baseline is also 99 percent.

 • Pending operator confirmation: until Stake publishes the Slide-specific RTP figure on the per-game RTP screen, we treat it as 99 percent expected with named "pending" status.

 • Why expected 99 percent baseline: Stake's deliberate brand model is uniform RTP across mechanical originals.
-The 99 percent baseline is the operational standard set by the brand; deviations on individual games would be inconsistent with brand positioning.
+The 99 percent baseline is the operational standard set by Stake; deviations on individual games would be inconsistent with brand positioning.

 • What this gap does NOT change: the HMAC-SHA256 fairness primitive is verified; the verification routine works identically; the operational context (instant payouts, VIP ladder, etc.) is unchanged.